FAQ

 How often do sessions occur?

-Most clients meet weekly, though frequency may vary based on goals, scheduling, and insurance or EAP guidelines.
+Most clients meet weekly, though frequency may vary based on clinical goals, scheduling availability, and specific insurance or EAP guidelines.

 How soon can appointments be scheduled?